-- A centralized on-site wastewater treatment and disposal system is contemplated meeting the requirements of all applicable state and local government agencies. - 3) A community well is proposed to serve the individual lots within the proposed development provided the developer has demonstrated that the individual lots comply with the requirements as stated under Section 8.03.D.1 herein. - E. Lot Width.
-Lot width shall not be less than one hundred (100) feet measured at the front building setback. - F. Permitted Uses. - 1.
-Accessory Uses.
-Accessory uses, structures, and buildings shall be permitted provided such uses, structures or buildings comply with the regulations of Section 4.05. - 2.
+- 2) A centralized on-site wastewater treatment and disposal system is contemplated meeting the requirements of all applicable state and local government agencies. - 3) A community well is proposed to serve the individual lots within the proposed development provided the developer has demonstrated that the individual lots comply with the requirements as stated under Section 8.03.D.1 herein. - E. Lot Width.
+Lot width shall not be less than one hundred (100) feet measured at the front building setback.

+F. Permitted Uses.

+- 1. Accessory Uses.
+Accessory uses, structures, and buildings shall be permitted provided such uses, structures or buildings comply with the regulations of Section 4.10. - 2.
 Attached Dwelling Units- shall be limited to a maximum of seventy-five (75) percent of the total dwelling units in the Planned Development. - 3.
 Duplexes or Two-family detached dwellings - 4.
 Farming - 5.
-Group homes, subject to the following: - a.
-No more than eight (8) persons plus staff. - b.
-Licensed or certified by the State of Illinois. - c.
-A minimum distance of one thousand (1,000) feet is maintained between group home and adjacent properties as measured from the lot line. - 6.
-Health clubs (public or private) and related accessory uses only when included in the original plan. - 7.
-Home occupation provided it follows the definition in Section 3.02, meets the conditions in Section 4.07 and an affidavit is filled out in the Planning, Building and Zoning office stating you meet those conditions. - 8.
-Lands and buildings used for horticultural or farm purposes.
+Health clubs (public or private) and related accessory uses only when included in the original plan. - 6.
+Home Occupations provided it follows the definition in Section 3.02. and off-street parking and loading facilities shall be provided as required or permitted in Section 11.00. - 7.
+Multiple-Family dwellings. - 8.
+Parks, forest preserves and recreational areas, when publicly owned and operated. - 9.
+Planned Unit Development. - 10.
+Police and fire stations.

-- 9. Multiple-Family dwellings. - 10.
-Parks, forest preserves and recreational areas, when publicly owned and operated. - 11.
-Planned Unit Development. - Police and fire stations. - 13.
-Postal substations - 14.
-Roadside stands for the display, sale or offering for sale of agricultural products grown or produced on the property, provided that the stands and produce on display are located ten feet back from the nearest right-of-way line. - 15.
+- 11. Postal substations - 12.
+Roadside stands for the display, sale or offering for sale of agricultural products grown or produced on the property, provided that the stands and produce on display are located ten feet back from the nearest right-of-way line. - 13.
 Signs, as permitted and regulated by Section 12.00.
-However, no part of a sign in a RPD District shall be greater than 10' above ground level and no larger than 30 square feet. - 16.
-Single Family Detached Dwellings. - 17.
+However, no part of a sign in a RPD District shall be greater than 10' above ground level and no larger than 30 square feet. - 14.
+Single Family Detached Dwellings. - 15.
 Temporary buildings or structures for construction offices or storage, on the same zoning lot, for a period not to exceed such construction. - G. Conditional Uses.
 In residential planned developments containing over fifty (50) dwelling units, the following uses shall be allowed, provided that the general conditions and use-specific conditions are met. - 1.
 General Conditions. - a.
 Conditional uses shall not occupy more than fifteen percent of the buildable acreage of the development. - b.
 Conditional uses, shall front arterial or major collector level streets, as defined in the County Transportation Plan.
 Model homes shall be excluded from this provision.